 Question 4: I am a member of another left/socialist party and want to run for office.
 Will the North Carolina Green Party endorse me?
 Will it nominate me?

 Answer: We encourage you to inquire with our Endorsement Committee.
 The North Carolina Green Party's bylaws do allow it to endorse independent/unaffiliated candidates who are members of other left/socialist parties and organizations whose platforms closely align with our own.
-However, such candidates cannot be registered to vote with the Democratic, Republican, Libertarian, or Constitution Party.
-Unaffiliated left candidates who wish to seek NCGP's endorsement only, please contact email@example.com.
+However, such candidates cannot be registered to vote with the Democratic, Republican, Libertarian, or Constitution Parties.
+For unaffiliated left candidates who wish to seek NCGP's endorsement only, please contact [email protected].
 To become eligible to be a Green Party nominee, however, candidates who are members of other left/socialist parties and organizations would need to become registered Green Party voters.
 All such candidates are encouraged to become dues-paying members of the North Carolina Green Party.

 Question 5.
 What's the difference between a nomination and an endorsement?

 Answer: A nomination is a legal/official, state-recognized association between the party and the candidate; an endorsement is an unofficial association between the candidate and the party and is not recognized by the state.
 In part, this means that a candidate who receives a Green nomination will have the "Green Party" designation printed beside their name on ballots, and candidates who receive Green Party endorsement but not a nomination will not have the "Green Party" designation printed beside their name on the ballot.
 For nonpartisan races, there are no nominations, only endorsements.
-For the 2018 election cycle, a nomination is when North Carolina Green Party members and registered Green voters choose, via a convention, which candidates we'd like to run in the general election.
-For future cycles, these nominations will occur on ballots via the state's primary system—i.e., Green nominees will be chosen by registered Green voters via primary.
-Endorsement is when the state Green Party or its affiliated regional/local chapters choose democratically to support a candidate, and this can happen at any point in the election.
+For the 2024 election cycle, a nomination is when North Carolina Green Party members choose, via a convention, which candidates we'd like to run in the general election.
+For future cycles, these nominations will occur on ballots via the state's primary system—i.e., Green nominees will be chosen by registered Green voters via a state-run primaries.
+Endorsement is when the North Carolina Green Party or its affiliated regional/local chapters choose democratically to support a candidate, and this can happen at any point in the election.

 Question 6.
 Why is running Green important?
 Why not run as a Democrat?
 Or, since there are a lot of independent voters out there, why not just run as an independent candidate?